This Is Radio Clash

-"This Is Radio Clash" is a song by the English punk rock band the Clash.
-It was released as a single in 1981 on various formats.
-The song was performed months before its release, beginning with the Impossible Mission Tour of April and May 1981.
-A live performance was televised on Tom Snyder's Tomorrow show on 5 June 1981.

-The song received mixed reviews from critics, who were hoping The Clash would return to its anarchic punk roots.
-Despite the mixed reviews, the song received some praise for its experimental nature and the Clash's signature anti-authoritarian political lyrics.
-As well as the previous Clash single (The Magnificent Seven), "This is Radio Clash" also continued the Clash's genre experiments with Rap rock and funk, which had broken through the American markets.
+"This Is Radio Clash" is a song by the English punk rock band the Clash, released as a single in 1981.
+It received mixed reviews from critics who wanted the Clash to return to its anarchic punk roots.
+The experimental nature of the song drew praise, as well as the Clash's signature anti-authoritarian political lyrics.
+The song continued the Clash's shift to rap rock and funk, a combination which had succeeded in the American market.

 Release

 7-inch single

 The 7-inch single also contains a B-side titled simply "Radio Clash", which is a remix of the title track with additional lyrics.
 The Clash stated at the time that they intended the songs to be heard as a single entity.
 The two recordings have the same playing time.

 "This Is Radio Clash" begins with the lyric: